 Children can abuse other children.
 This is generally referred to as peer on peer abuse and can take many forms.
-This can include (but is not limited to) bullying (including cyberbullying); abuse within intimate partner relationships; sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
+This can include (but is not limited to) bullying (including cyberbullying); abuse within intimate partner relationships; sexual violence and sexual harassment including up-skirting; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
+All peer on peer abuse must be reported using CPOMs and the DSLs informed.